why make this recipe

 tips to make Garlic Herb Braided Bread

-• If dough feels sticky, add flour a tablespoon at a time.
+- If dough is sticky, add a tablespoon of flour at a time until it is soft but not stiff.

-• Let the dough rise in a warm, draft-free spot for best results.
+- Let the loaf rise in a warm, draft-free spot for best results.

-• Brush with melted butter right before baking for a shiny crust.
+- Brush with melted butter right after baking for extra shine and flavor.

 variation (if any)

-• Make smaller braids to serve as individual rolls.
+- Make small braids (roll smaller ropes) to make individual rolls.

 FAQs